obscuren/tinyvm/README.md

 simple calling mechanism (`call`) and keeps an internal call stack to determine the positions for returning (`ret`).

+Setting register `r15` to anything other than the default (`0`) means execution will start from that position and onward.
+In the future we'll allow labels to be specified in the form of `v.Set(asm.Reg, asm.R15, "my_label")`, but this has to be implemented in both the vm as well as the compiler who does not yet emit label information during the assembly stage of the "compiler".

 ## Example

 ```asm